ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 ***

-Eight years ago, I was a kid living solo in a one-bedroom apartment 10 miles from my childhood home.
+Nine years ago, I was just a _kid_ living solo in a one-bedroom apartment only 10 miles from my childhood home.
 I was working an entry-level drafting job at the local window factory.
 I had no forward momentum and no prospects for gaining any steam.

 I wasn't a dad yet, but I was nearing deadbeat status.